-Terms and Conditions Method of shipment/delivery requirements continued Method of payment invoices, statements, etc. Purchase instrument to be used and how vendor will receive purchase orders Bid certification form Specifications that are sufficiently detailed to get what is needed but not so specific as to restrict competition Product specifications (approved brand and/or equivalent) Quantity Quality Packaging Pricing (unit and extended) Procedures for documenting/preapproving any substitutions and/or deviations Other state/local requirements Documentation and All IFBs/RFPs/RFQs with appropriate documentation and signatures of autho- Records rized purchasers maintained on the original solicitations Records Comparison charts to document procurement decisions and contract awards I Record of public bid openings and/or proposal openings if proposals will be publicly opened Copies of contract award/nonaward letters Copies of advertisements for solicitation of goods/services Determination/document action of correct procurement method used Evaluation of escalation/de-escalation clause Evaluation of contract extension/amendment (roll-over clause) Evaluation/documentation of contract renegotiations/changes to original con- tract at the timelines and under the same conditions specified in the original solicitation document Evaluation of return of discounts, credits, and rebates (as applicable), and de- tailed procedure indicating how/when the discounts, rebates, and credits would be assigned to the SFA by the contractor Evaluation of whether procurement methods/activities are consistent with the SFA's approved written procurement plan where/how all documents pertaining to the solicitation and contract/contract amendments will be maintained Noncompetitive purchases (sole source, emergency, etc.) are approximately documented and have received approval from state agency or governing board prior to award, including purchases through means of piggybacking onto an- other SFA's solicitation document Invoices/payments for items purchased with school nutrition funds Documentation of any contractor performance or breach of contract from vendors Other state/local requirements
+Terms and Mathad of chinmant/daliyany requirements Conditions Method of shipment/delivery requirements continued Method of payment invoices, statements, etc. continueu Purchase instrument to be used and how vendor will receive purchase orders Bid certification form Specifications that are sufficiently detailed to get what is needed but not so specific as to restrict competition Product specifications (approved brand and/or equivalent) Quantity Quality Packaging Pricing (unit and extended) Procedures for documenting/preapproving any substitutions and/or deviations Other state/local requirements Documentation All IFBs/RFPs with appropriate documentation and signatures of and Records authorized purchasers maintained on the original solicitations unu recorus Comparison charts to document procurement decisions and contract awards Record of public bid openings and/or proposal openings if proposals will be publicly opened Copies of contract award/nonaward letters Copies of advertisements for solicitation of goods/services Determination/document action of correct procurement method used Evaluation of the contract by each individual on the committee for RFPs Group evaluation showing who won the RFP bid Evaluation of escalation/de-escalation clause Evaluation of contract extension/amendment (roll-over clause) Evaluation/documentation of contract renegotiations/changes to original contract at the timelines and under the same conditions specified in the original solicitation document Evaluation of return of discounts, credits, and rebates (as applicable), and detailed procedure indicating how/when the discounts, rebates, and credits would be assigned to the by the contractor Evaluation of whether procurement methods/activities are consistent with the institution's approved written procurement plan where/how all documents pertaining to the solicitation and contract/contract amendments will be maintained Noncompetitive purchases (sole source, emergency, etc.) are approximately documented and have received approval from state agency or governing board prior to award, including purchases through means of piggybacking onto another entity's solicitation document Invoices/payments for items purchased with child nutrition funds Documentation of any contractor performance or breach of contract from vendors Other state/local requirements